Skip Navigation

 • O’DONOGHUE, P. 2015.
 An Introduction to Performance Analysis in Sport.
 London: Routledge.
 POTRAC, P., GILBERT, W. & DENISON, J. 2013.
 The Routledge Handbook of Sports Coaching.
 London: Routledge

-You’ll have an opportunity to purchase programme specific clothing on your arrival at university.
+You may have an opportunity to purchase programme specific clothing on your arrival at university.
 Details will be provided during Induction Week.
-In the meantime, you’ll need to bring a plain white t-shirt/polo shirt and black shorts, leggings or tracksuit.
+In the meantime, you’ll need to bring:

 Useful websites